Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 While **statement testing** focuses on executing each line of code at least once, **branch testing** focuses on executing each possible outcome of a decision.

-The diagram below shows how these decision outcomes are represented during execution.

 It is possible to execute all statements without executing all branches.
 For example, if only one test case is used, such as `compareNumbers(20, 10)`, the program will execute successfully and produce an output, but the `else` branch will never be evaluated.

 To achieve full branch coverage, at least two test cases are required